codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 %}

 #### Tunnel-based hybrid runtime architecture
 Tunnel-based hybrid runtimes use tunneling instead of ingress controllers to control communication between the Codefresh Runtime in the customer cluster and the Codefresh Platform.
-Tunnel-based, ingress-less, runtimes are optimal when the cluster with the Codefresh Runtime is not exposed to the internet.
+Tunnel-based runtimes are optimal when the cluster with the Codefresh Runtime is not exposed to the internet.

 {% include
    image.html